bloody-rally-show/translations/README.md

   * Use `/translations test_cutscene` in Campaign dashboard to test the cutscenes

-## Store Page

-Store page texts are here: https://gist.github.com/spajus/a3ce10fe32f3a4587736968371831297

-You can add a couple of files to your translation and translate those as well, It would be appreciated!

 ## Files

   * Main.txt - This is the meat of the game, containing almost everything.
 Format is similar to CSV,